elephantscale/hadoop-labs/impala/2-perf.md

 ```

-What do you notice about the explain?

-## Step 4 :  update the statistics on the transactions table
+## Step 4 :  Update the statistics on the transactions table

 ```
   impala>